tilln/jmeter-wssecurity/README.md

 * [Pre-Processors](http://jmeter.apache.org/usermanual/component_reference.html#preprocessors)
 for adding digital signature or encryption to a sampler's payload (based on a certificate from a given keystore),
 * a Pre-Processor for adding a Username Token to a sampler's payload,
+* a Pre-Processor for adding a Saml Token to a sampler's payload,
 * a [Post-Processor](http://jmeter.apache.org/usermanual/component_reference.html#postprocessors)
 for decrypting a sampler's response.